Table of Contents

 Can I use an SBA loan to buy a business?

 Yes, SBA loans come with flexible options that let you use the funds to buy a business.
 The SBA 7(a) loan has minimal restrictions on what the funds can be used for.
-Terms last from five to 25 years and, while interest rates depend on your application, they are generally competitive.
+Terms can last up to 25 years, and, while interest rates depend in part on your application, they are generally competitive.

 How do you get funding for an acquisition?

-To fund a business acquisition, a business can use its own savings or company funds, it can offer bonds or equity to investors, or it can acquire a loan, such as a small business term loan, an SBA loan, or a secured business loan.
+To fund a business acquisition, a business can use its own savings or company funds, it can offer bonds or equity to investors, or it can apply for a loan, such as a small business term loan, an SBA loan, or a secured business loan.

 Photo credit: iStock/simonkr